CBOF-FM

-CBOF-FM (90.7 MHz) is a non-commercial Canadian radio station located in Ottawa, Ontario.
+CBOF-FM (90.7 MHz) is a non-commercial radio station located in Ottawa, Ontario, Canada.
 It airs a French language news/talk format, much of which comes from the Ici Radio-Canada Première network.
-The studios and offices are located at the CBC Ottawa Broadcast Centre on Queen Street (across from the Confederation Line light rail station) in Downtown Ottawa.
+The studios and offices are located at the CBC Ottawa Broadcast Centre on Queen Street (across from the O-Train Line 1 light rail station) in Downtown Ottawa.

 Owned and operated by the Canadian Broadcasting Corporation (French: Société Radio-Canada), CBOF-FM has an effective radiated power (ERP) of 84,000 watts as a class C1 station, using an omnidirectional antenna located off Chemin Dunlop in Camp Fortune, Quebec.

 Programming

 The station's current local programs are Les matins d'ici, heard weekday mornings from 5:30 a.m. to 9 a.m., and Sur le vif airing on weekday afternoons, 3 p.m. to 6 p.m.
 The early morning program from 5 a.m. to 5:30 a.m., Info matin, originates from CBF-FM Montreal and is also heard in Quebec City.
 CBOF-FM's Saturday morning local program is Les malins, heard from 7:00 a.m. to 11 a.m.